-At the ICRF, we like our Patient and Public Involvement environment to be as inclusive and interesting as possible.
-Here are some testimonials directly from our PPI Panel about why they are involved in research.
-If you feel inspired to get involved, get in touch with us here.
+At the ICRF, we like our patient and public environment to be as inclusive and interesting as possible.
+Here are some testimonials directly from our participants about why they took part in research.
+If you feel inspired to take part in research, get in touch with us here.

 I remember watching the BBC news call to action to get more BAME individuals to volunteer and help put an end to COVID19.
 Having seen family members and friends believing a lot of the misinformation on the internet, I was eager to set an example that you don’t need to fully understand the science that props up (and often, progresses elements of) our society, but you do have to trust it.
 I wanted to help bring them on the journey with me to show how safe, open and transparent the process was in the hope that it would inspire them to listen and act on the advice of the experts.

 Since joining the trial, every nurse, doctor and receptionist I have encountered has been kind, open and completely understanding of my questions and at times, nervousness!
 And I would absolutely say to anyone thinking of volunteering to be sure to ask any and all the questions you have, as even if they don’t have an answer for you straight away they can always find it.
 I’d also say make sure you have a close friend or family member who understands and supports you throughout the process, as sometimes it can help to talk through the contracts and options available with someone you’re close to.